datacarpentry/semester-biology/material/problem-decomposition.md

     2. Write the code/query.
     3. Test it... on it's own.
     4. Fix any problems.
+5. One way to do this is to identify functions.

 ## Make a simpler version first